'Handy' Thanksgiving Wreath

 What You Do:

-- Help your first grader lay her hand down, fingers apart, and trace around it on several different colors.
-Then have her cut out a set of twelve hands (one for each month of the year).
+- Help your kid lay their hand down, fingers apart, and trace around it on several different colors.
+Then have them cut out a set of twelve hands (one for each month of the year).

 - Tilt each paper hand slightly and arrange the group to form a wreath shape—but don’t glue yet!
-On each hand, have your child practice a first grade reading and spelling skill by writing one of the months of the year, starting with January at the bottom and ending, clockwise, with December.
-If this is too difficult, you can help; but do try to insist that your child write the first letter, to reinforce phonics learning.
+Have your child practice their handwriting by writing one of the months of the year on each hand, starting with January at the bottom and ending, clockwise, with December.

-- Below each month name, have your child write one thing she feels thankful for in that month of the year.
-Maybe it’s snow; maybe it’s a birthday; maybe it’s a special place the family visits.
-Whatever it is, help your first grader spell out a word or two for every month, and stand by to applaud.
+- Below each month name, have your child write one thing they feel thankful for in that month of the year.
+Maybe it’s snow, maybe it’s a birthday, or maybe it’s a special place the family visits.
+Whatever it is, give your kid props once they've written out their reason to be thankful.

 This Thanksgiving, join your child in this “hands on” gratitude.
 Put the wreath on a wall or door near the table, and be thankful together.
-Invite your child to read what she’s written for everyone to enjoy.
-Tends to make the food taste just that much better…and it’s one more boost for your young learner, too.
+Invite your child to read what they've written for everyone to enjoy.
+Activities like this one tend to make the food taste just that much better…and it’ll boost your young learner's writing skills, and confidence too.